T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 The line '10.10' will output 'dummy' in cases where there is at least one corresponding address.
 If there are no addresses (all persons) it reports the person id.
 If there is at least one address, it reports 'dummy', cause that's the last stored content.
-This behaviour might change in the future.

 Example 'Level Key': ::